-COURSES

-COURSES

-LIBRARY

-SERVICES

-COURSES

-SERVICES

-COURSES

-LIBRARY

-SERVICES

-COURSES

-LIBRARY

-SERVICES

-COURSES

-SERVICES

-SERVICES

-COURSES

-SERVICES

-SERVICES

-COURSES

-SERVICES

-SERVICES

-COURSES

-SERVICES

-COURSES

-SERVICES

-SERVICES

-COURSES

-SERVICES

-SERVICES

-COURSES

-SERVICES

-SERVICES

-COURSES

-SERVICES

-SERVICES

-SERVICES

-COURSES

-SERVICES

-COURSES

-SERVICES

-SERVI

-POLYPHONY is a funny, creative and innovative game that brings you consistent benefits in your everyday life

-postcard N° 27

-dylan-project.org/ postcards/ Indicators may adapt to changes of context and the variability and dynamics of communicational situations.
-They need to make sense with respect to not only observed language practices but also the goals pursued, and they also need to be connected with actual modes of policy intervention.

-For example, many important language issues can be addressed using the "policy-to-outcome path", a policy analysis tool which has been reviewed by the DYLAN project and adapted in order to highlight the role of policy deliberation and implementation.
+LIBRARY SERVICES ASSETS ceived fun r program For example, many important language issues can be addressed using the "policyto-outcome path", an existing policy analysis tool which has been reviewed by the DYLAN project and adapted in order to highlight the role of political debate and policy deliberation.
 The adapted policy-to-outcome path can embody more open notions of communication, as well as essentially multilingual views of multilingualism (departing from the received view of multilingualism as the mere juxtaposition of sharply separated language skills), thereby taking account of the issues addressed in the "Main findings" chapter.
 At the same time, it provides a benchmark for assessing action plans.
 What are the overt and covert components of a given plan?
 Are these compatible, and do they generate unambiguous policies?
 Do the latter genuinely contribute to the three conditions that must be met in order to ensure that multilingualism is indeed an asset?
 More specifically, do they help build up actors' linguistic repertoires?
 Do they give them opportunities to use them?
 Are actors' attitudes adequately taken into account when designing a policy plan?

-DYLAN provides stakeholders with well-designed policy development tools which take due account of actual language practices should encourage them to clearly identify where they are, where they intend to go, and why.

-Towards a system of linguistic indicators for Europe

-In order to assess the relative advantages and drawbacks of multilingualism (also distinguishing between different forms of multilingualism) and monolingualism, the project provides the conceptual and methodological basis for the future gathering of quantitative data capturing the magnitude of these advantages and drawbacks; the latter may also be referred to as "benefits" and "costs", if one bears in mind that both of these include the non-material, symbolic dimensions of more or less multilingual ways of communicating.
+Providing stakeholders with well-designed policy development tools which take due account of actual language practices should encourage them to clearly identify where they are, where they intend to go, and why.
+In order to assess the relative advantages and drawbacks of multilingualism (also distinguishing between different forms of multilingualism) and monolingualism, the project provides the conceptual and methodological basis for future quantitative data that capture the magnitude of these advantages and drawbacks; the latter may also be referred to as "benefits" and "costs", if one bears in mind that both of these include the non-material, symbolic dimensions of more or less multilingual ways of communicating.
 The distribution of those benefits and costs between groups of stakeholders also needs to be taken into account, since not all policy choices result in equally fair distribution.

-By combining theoretical perspectives on language policy analysis and detailed terrain observations, the DYLAN project provides an approach to the design of linguistic indicator systems, as well as a set of over 200 indicators that may be fitted into a system matching the specific questions and needs of different types of actors, such as companies, European bodies or educational institutions.
+By combining theoretical perspectives on language policy analysis and detailed field observations, the DYLAN project generates a proposal for a linguistic indicator system with over 200 indicators arranged in four main categories (demographic, educational, business-related, and EU-institutions-related).
 In order to create an effective indicator system, the data collected must be processed so that the resulting indicators display a number of desirable features: validity, reliability, sensitivity, stability, adequacy, feasibility, representativeness, intelligibility, timeliness, comparability and power.
 Managing multilingualism is a complex endeavour, and one that requires the backing of the authorities.
 The Commission and Member States are now in a position to (i) select priority indicators, (ii) "populate" the indicators selected through large-scale data gathering, (iii) use them to gauge and monitor multilingualism in Europe, and (iv) adopt policies that encourage efficient and fair communication.

-Earlier language indicator systems, as developed in specific minority language contexts, tend to be mostly contextual or to focus on traditional information about language skills and language use in different domains.
+Earlier language indicator systems, as developed in the specific minority language contexts, tend to be mostly contextual or to focus on traditional information about language skills and language use in different domains.
 Our indicators, by contrast, take account of findings on the richly patterned complexity of actors' actual language use, as observed in the various terrains.
 In addition, they go beyond recent or current endeavours at the European level focusing on actors' foreign language skills.
 The DYLAN language indicator system provides a theory-backed connection between various language practices and their efficiency and fairness.
 It is thus a tool that identifies possible ways of managing linguistic diversity in a democratic knowledge-based society.
 Examples of Indicators: